We’re here to bring you signal from noise.

 An analysis of thousands of images drawn from the health and beauty category.
 Signoi found 12 emerging dominant semiotic energies.
 Again, we could also map the image dimensions and consequent clusters onto the Jungian narrative archetype framework: for example, Hero and Caregiver…

 We then deployed the methodology onto more complex advertising imagery from the fragrance category.
 Comparative analysis allows the emerging territories of communication to be mapped, showing commonalities and differences.
-A few outputs are shown below… again, we show the archetype analysis as one example of the universal frameworks that can be brought to bear.
+A few outputs are shown below… again, we show the Archetype Engine as one example of the universal frameworks that can be brought to bear.
 There are, of course, many more.

 Case study: Automotive

 We’re also working on a run of decoding car adverts.
-Here’s a sneak peek.
+Here’s a sneaky peek at some of the raw underlying structures.
 The platform can easily identify codes of (examples clockwise from top right) Technology, Glamour, Family, Hyperrealism, and Adventure.
-We are feeding it more…
+This is in the exploratory phase at the moment.
+We’re feeding the machine more and more… and the more you feed it the better it gets!

 If you found these simple examples interesting, rest assured you’ve only just scratched the surface of what Signoi can do!